Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 In fact, the Sheriffhall Park & Ride is just 10 minutes drive from the Stair Arms, which is a convenient way to travel to Edinburgh.

-Mark and I arrived at the Stair Arms on a Sunday afternoon, our final stop on a long weekend in Scotland.
-We were looking forward to a relaxing evening before heading back south to Shropshire.
+I arrived at the Stair Arms on a Sunday afternoon, the final stop on a long weekend in Scotland.
+I was looking forward to a relaxing evening before heading back south to Shropshire.

-The hotel’s owner, Carolyn Ramsay greeted us in reception.
+The hotel’s owner, Carolyn Ramsay was waiting in reception.
 There are six members of her family working at the hotel at the moment – her daughter, her son and daughter-in-law, and three of Carolyn’s granddaughters.
 It’s a real family enterprise!

-After checking in, we were taken up the stairs and through the rabbits warren of corridors to our room.
+After checking in, we headed upstairs and through the rabbit’s warren of corridors to my room.

 A modern bedroom at the Stair Arms